manjushreepatil28042006-spec/project2/README.md

 #NEW PROJECT

-This project wae created on the local system created by Manjushree Patil.
+This project was created on the local system by Manjushree Patil.